 Congratulations to all of the graduating homeschoolers!
-As usual I am going to offer downloadable diploma forms and files that can be used for homeschool graduation ceremonies.
-The diplomas come in three formats this year: PDF, doc, and rtf.
-The doc and rtf formats can be opened in a word processor (Microsoft Word and others) and altered/customized for your graduate.
+As usual I am offering downloadable and printable diploma forms that can be used for homeschool graduation ceremonies.
+The diplomas come in three formats: Typeable PDF, doc, and rtf.
+The doc and rtf formats can be opened in a word processor (Microsoft Word and others) and customized for your graduate.

-The 2012 diploma is a typeable pdf.
+The fancy high school diploma is a typeable PDF.
 Fill in the student's name, the school's name and, if applicable, signature titles (such as administrator or instructor).
-The font used should render properly.
+The fonts that I used in the file should render properly.

 Any of the fields can be left blank.
 The date and signatures are to be written by hand.

 Typeable PDF's are meant to be typed on and then printed.
-You cannot save what you type unless you have Adobe Acrobat (reader is not the same as Acrobat.)
+You probably cannot save what you type unless you have Adobe Acrobat (Reader is not the same as Acrobat.)
 So - type and print.
 If you like how it looks, print it on nice paper.Donna Young, March 27, 2013

-The typeable pdf may or may not be compatible, see this blog entry: http://donnayoung.org/blog/dy-updates/diploma-time
+The typeable PDF may or may not be compatible, see this blog entry: https://donnayoung.org/blog/dy-updates/diploma-time.

 Two Choices after filling in the Form- RTF and RTF II